 - Worse performance.
 For example, this can happen when people rush to complete a task without checking their work or getting feedback from others.

-- Lower efficiency.
-For example, this can happen when people rush to get started on a project before they have all the relevant information, which causes them to waste time and effort doing things that they could have known are unnecessary.
+- Lower efficiency due to wasted resources.
+For example, this can happen when people rush to get started on a project before they have all the relevant information, which causes them to waste resources—such as time and effort—doing unnecessary work.

 - Flawed prioritization.
-For example, this can happen when people spend all their energy on the first task that they encounter during the day, rather than on the most important task that they should be dedicating their energy to.
+For example, this can happen when people spend all their energy on the first task that they encounter during the day, rather than on the most important task that they should be focusing on.

 - Worse mental and emotional state.
 For example, this can happen when people feel bad about their inability to prioritize tasks properly.